demisto/content/Packs/CheckPointHarmonyEndpoint/README.md

 # What does this pack do?

-- Views, creates, updates, and deletes a IOCs from Harmony Endpoint.
+- Views, creates, updates, and deletes IOCs from Harmony Endpoint.
-- Views, updates and install policy rules.
+- Views, updates and installs policy rules.
-- Views, creates, and abort push operation items.
+- Views, creates, and aborts push operation items.